 Agriculture no longer constitutes the major part of their income, which helped motivate them to embark on a completely new experiment, led primarily by Jan Gonne Thams, 26, son of the family.

-In 2021, after graduating in agriculture, Jan Gonne decided to take over the family farm.
-One of his main decisions was to start experimenting with his own organic cereal seeds, from varieties he would collect throughout Europe.
+After graduating in agriculture, Jan Gonne decided to take over the family farm.
+One of his main decisions was to start experimenting with organic cereal seed production, from varieties he would collect throughout Europe.

-He had already started in 2020 his first trial with an evolutionary rye population from Sweden and then continued experimenting with another population of wheat from Anders Borgen (Agrologica) and two organic lines from Dottenfelderhof (Germany).
+He started his first trial in 2020, with an evolutionary rye population from Sweden and then continued experimenting with another population of wheat from Anders Borgen (Agrologica) and two organic lines from Dottenfelderhof (Germany).

 Seeds4All.
 You tried a landrace rye variety from Sweden, a wheat population from Denmark and two organic varieties from Hesse on your farm this year.
 What did you expect and what did you learn?

 It is exciting to see how the varieties develop differently.
-Not everything was as one might wish, but I now understand much more what is important.
+Not everything went 100% as I expected, but now I understand better what is important.
 It was great that the breeders came all the way here.
-They have an eye for what is happening and cas assess and advise us on how to improve the local mixtures.
-If we can also get a start on local cereals and bread in this way, it will create new value that will stay with us.
+They have an eye and can assess and advise us on how to improve the local mixtures.
+If we can start producing cereals and bread from local varieties, it will create added value on which to build the future agricultural development of the island.
 We have quite productive soils, a lot of wind and sun.
 These are good conditions for avoiding diseases and achieving good seed quality.

 What was also really good was the discussion about how we can get along better with the geese.
 Anders Borgen thinks we should maybe try Nordic populations from Scandinavia.
 They are also sown in May and harvested in early September with lots of summer light.
 That's the time when the geese are gone.